DokusCore/DokusCore/README.md

 menu.
 If a user desires a different language it can be switched in game without <br>
 restart or relog needed, instantly all text in game for this specific user will  <br>
 be switched to his/her desired language.
 This way you can host an international  <br>
 server and have all users read the notifications in their own languages.
-NOTE:  <br>
-This system is already built, but at current times it will only run on English.  <br>
-If we activate it now, we have to re-translate every file on every little change.  <br>
-If you want to use this system, you are able to if you translate the English file  <br>
-to the other language files.
-Not all notifications and texts at this current time  <br>
-are logged into the translation files, so expect to see English on many things  <br>
-even when switched.
-We will intergrade the language system to all plugins once  <br>
-we officially release them.

 ---
 # Update notifications